-- (1) The Municipality may categorise applications for consideration and determination by an authorised employee and must delegate the powers and duties to decide on those applications to that authorised employee. - (2) The Tribunal considers and determines all applications, other than those in respect of which the powers and duties to consider and determine them have been assigned and delegated to an authorised employee in terms of subsection (1).
+- (1) The Council must categorise applications for consideration and determination by an authorised employee and must delegate the powers and duties to decide on those applications to that authorised employee. - (2) The Tribunal considers and determines all applications, other than those in respect of which the powers and duties to consider and determine them have been assigned and delegated to an authorised employee in terms of subsection (1); - (3) Notwithstanding (2) above, an authorised employee may refer an application to the Tribunal should the employee consider such a referral appropriate; - (4) A decision in terms of this By-law is valid only if it is in writing.